sciZer0/7/v/README.md

 <h2>9 &nbsp Voting Proposals</h2>

-On the Vote blockchain, there are Automatic Proposals and Non-Automatic Proposals.
+On the Unicorn blockchain, there are Automatic Proposals and Non-Automatic Proposals.

 Automatic Proposals happen each 365 days and are the following ones: